ebijun/NetBSD/Guide/Pkgsrc/nono.rst

  cvs commit

- nono: update to 0.5.0.
+ nono: update to 0.5.1.

- Changes in 0.5.0:
+ Changes in 0.5.1:

- vm(New): "Start to implement HD647180."
- vm(New): "Implement X68030 extended memory."
- vm(Fix): "Fix an abnormal termination on writing to DREG when buffer full in SPC." m68k(Update): "Improve performance of m68030." debugger(Fix): "Fix BackSpace input."
- GUI(Update): "Reorganize monitor menu."
- GUI(Update): "Add mainview scale specified in configuration and monitor rate to menu."
+ vm(Fix): "Fix a bus error in areas with no extended memory in X68030." vm(Update): "Implement DAA instruction on HD647180." debugger(Fix): "Fix breakpoints set while HD647180 is in reset state not working."
+ GUI(New):  "Implement a device map monitor."
+ GUI(Update): "Link control size with font size, on DIPSW window."
- GUI(Fix): "Support 24 dot fonts in memory dump window." app(New): "Implement --create-sram option." app(New): "Support configuration file ~/.nono.cfg." app(Update): "Support configration fast-mode monitor-fontsize mainview-scale" app(Update): "Support display format specification in -Mmemdump."
+ GUI(Fix):  "Support 24 dot fonts in a bitmap monitor window."
-~
+ GUI(Fix): "Fix an abnormal termination when a bitmap monitor window is resized."

 doc をcommit します
 ---------------------